erutan/sierra-conditions/content/conditions/trips.md

 ## High Sierra Topix

 A [classic message board](http://www.highsierratopix.com/) with a lot of information buried in old threads.
 If you want a little bit more info than what Secor has for a cross country pass or are interested in a basin this is a good place to start.
-There's yearly [conditions threads](https://www.highsierratopix.com/community/viewforum.php?f=34), though the community is more focused on traditional narrative trip reports and there tends to be a lot of "armchair backpacking" where people have opinions on things they have little to no personal experience of.
+There's yearly [conditions threads](https://www.highsierratopix.com/community/viewforum.php?f=34), though the community is more focused on traditional narrative trip reports & armchair backpacking.

 ## Alltrails